SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 * *Agent applications*, which evaluate the LLM's ability to use external tools and APIs to perform tasks, such as web search.

 For a more detailed and comprehensive description of the tasks and capabilities that LLMs are evaluated on, please refer to the review papers by *Chang et al.* [1]_ and *Guo et al.* [2]_.
+RRAG [21]_ evaluation differs as it introduces a retrieval component to the pipeline, which we will discuss in the next section.

 Datasets and Benchmarks
 ------------------------------------------
-Once we have decided what to evaluate, the next question is where to evaluate.
-The selection of datasets and benchmarks is important, as it determines the quality and relevance of the evaluation.
+The selection of datasets and benchmarks [19]_ is important, as it determines the quality and relevance of the evaluation.

 To comprehensively assess the capabilities of LLMs, researchers typically utilize benchmarks and datasets that span a broad spectrum of tasks.
 For example, in the GPT-4 technical report [3]_, the authors employed a variety of general language benchmarks, such as MMLU [4]_, and academic exams, such as the SAT, GRE, and AP courses, to evaluate the diverse capabilities of GPT-4.
 Below are some commonly used datasets and benchmarks for evaluating LLMs.